scozv/blog/_posts/2016-03-18-how-do-we-apply-the-hyde-theme-to-existing-jekyll-site.md

 > And this approach can be used for applying any theme of Jekyll.
 The main ideas of integrating the 3rd Jekyll Theme
 > are:
 >
-> * learn the basic structure of Jekyll site,
+> * knowing the basic structure of Jekyll site,
-> * learn the basic workflow of rendering HTML from Jekyll scripts,
+> * knowing the basic workflow of rendering HTML from Jekyll scripts,
 > * comparing the code differences between `Hyde` and your site,
 > * replacing code and test.